course-go/reelgoofy/README.md

 The API is specified using
 the [OpenAPI](https://spec.openapis.org/oas/latest.html) standard in version 3.1.0.
-You can work with the OpenAPI just in plain text or use some visualisation tools like the new version of [Swagger editor](https://editor-next.swagger.io).
+You can work with the OpenAPI just in plain text or use some visualization tools like the new version of [Swagger editor](https://editor-next.swagger.io).
 You can also play around with tools that generate code from the specification or that verify your solution complies with the specification.